Banff Park Museum: History

-In 1896 Norman Bethune Sanson was hired as the museum curator.
+In 1896, Norman Bethune Sanson was hired as the museum curator.
 Serving until 1932, Sanson was responsible for expanding the collection from eight mammals, 259 birds, a turtle and a variety of mineral and botanical specimens to the present collection of 5000 specimens.
-The building, described as a "railway pagoda", uses exposed log framing and rustic detailing.
-It is the oldest building maintained by Parks Canada.
-The museum was declared a National Historic Site of Canada in 1985 and was classified as historic structure the following year.

-From 1905 to 1937 a small zoo operated on the grounds to the rear of the museum, featuring a small collection of animals, many of which were exotic or non-native.
+The building, described as a "railway pagoda", uses exposed log framing and rustic detailing.From 1905 to 1937 a small zoo operated on the grounds to the rear of the museum, featuring a small collection of animals, many of which were exotic or non-native.
 At its peak in 1914 there were 36 birds in an aviary and 50 mammals.
 The zoo declined in the 1930s, was closed in 1937, and was demolished in 1939.
 Forty-six animals were donated to the Calgary Zoo at the Banff Zoo's closing, including wolves, lynx, and black, cinnamon and polar bears.